Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 1. Ensure you have BepInEx and Nautilus installed, if you do not, the mod will not work.
 2. Find releases on the left of this repository just under the about section
-3. Download the ZIP file (should be labeled LiteralSeaglideUpgrades <insert version here>.zip)
+3. Download the ZIP file (should be labeled LiteralSeaglideUpgradesv0.1.4.zip)
 4. Unzip (Extract) the ZIP file to BepInEx's plugins folder

 ## Known Bugs: